Plans for laboratory emergencies should be incorporated into the design and should include:

 - Periodic drills

-- Equipment shutdown procedures or applicable emergency operation (planned in advance and posted)
+- Equipment shutdown procedures or applicable emergency operation

 Have a response communication plan of who is designated to speak with response personnel, and train employees to direct all questions to those individuals to prevent miscommunication.